Equestrian events at the 2004 Summer Olympics

-The events of the equestrian at the 2004 Summer Olympics featured three equestrian disciplines: dressage, eventing and jumping.
+Equestrian events at the 2004 Summer Olympics featured three equestrian disciplines: dressage, eventing and jumping.
 All three disciplines are further divided into individual and team contests for a total of six events.

 The Markopoulo Olympic Equestrian Centre, on the outskirts of Markopoulo in the Attica region of Greece, hosted the dressage and jumping events while the eventing took place in the nearby Eventing Park.